tweedegolf/workshop-embedded-twoparter/material/preface/setup.md

 ```bash
 xpm install --global @xpack-dev-tools/openocd@latest --verbose
 ```
 That command will output the location OpenOCD is installed in.
-You might need to update your PATH variable to make everything a bit more ergonomic.
 For more details, take a look at the [install page](https://xpack.github.io/openocd/install/).

+Alternatively, you can get OpenOCD from [GitHub Releases](https://github.com/xpack-dev-tools/openocd-xpack/releases).

+*You need to update your PATH variable to make everything a bit more ergonomic.
+You may need to restart applications for this change to take effect.
+Alternatively, you can use a symbolic link.*

-To check that you've got the correct version:
+To check that you've got the correct version working:
 ```bash
 openocd --version
 ```